rtgodwin/rtgodwin.github.io/_docs/waterdeep.md

 ## Some Facts

-- Due to negligence, and the rumoured near bankruptcy of Waterdeep, Dagult Neverember was voted out of his seat as *Open Lord of Waterdeep*.
+- Due to negligence and the rumoured near bankruptcy of Waterdeep, Dagult Neverember was voted out of his seat as *Open Lord of Waterdeep*.
+In Neverwinter at the time, he has not returned to Waterdeep.
+Laeral Silverhand has taken his place.
 - Crime is on the rise.
 Numerous criminial factions in Waterdeep appear more active, going so far as to fight one another in the streets.
-In response, the High Wizard of Waterdeep, Vajra "Blackstaff" Safahr, has activated her independent enforcers, the Gray Hands.
+- Factions are prominent in Waterdeep: Force Grey, Harpers, Xanathar Guild, Zhentarim, and others.

+Spoiler: the heist has already occurred!